A COMPELLING SOLUTION TO ENDING THE TRAGICALLY HIGH DEGREE OF POVERTY AND SOCIAL DYSFUNCTION AMONG CANADA’S FIRST NATIONS PEOPLES: LEGAL EQUALITY!

-“I write this book with immeasurable and humbling inspiration and assistance from numerous brilliant writers and thinkers whom I have encountered in my lifelong reading journey, as a form of plea for all of us to take the Gambler’s and Gandhi’s words to heart, to regard us all as equal human beings in the eyes of the law and the divine (in all the latter’s multi-cultural manifestations).”
+“I write this book with immeasurable and humbling inspiration and assistance (“Novels arise out of the shortcomings of history”- “Novalis” via Penelope Fitzgerald) from numerous brilliant writers and thinkers whom I have encountered in my lifelong reading journey, as a form of plea for all of us to take the Gambler’s and Gandhi’s words to heart, to regard us all as equal human beings in the eyes of the law and the divine (in all the latter’s multi-cultural manifestations).”

 “We need to restore to its former primacy our humanist, legal, social and political model as the only one to be governed and guided by in the task of carrying out our duty to improve the situation of Canadian Indians.
 Only by doing so will they, as one of the founding peoples of Canada, be put on the shared path of meaningful progress towards true equality and social justice.”